lando/vitepress-theme-default-plus/docs/config.md

 * Details:

 Set to `true` to turn on the default search functionality.
-If you wish to leverage [Docsearch](https://docsearch.algolia.com/) then you also need to pass in an `apiKey` and `indexName`.
+If you wish to leverage [Docsearch](https://docsearch.algolia.com/) then you also need to pass in an `appId, `apiKey` and `indexName`.

 Note that if you want to search across many sites that operate under a single domain then you will also need to set the `searchBase`.
 If you have not set `searchBase` it will use `baseUrl` instead.